haiyuan-yu-lab/DeepDETAILS-analysis/README.md

     * key: name of the reference
     * value: description about this reference

-### Analysis
+### Notebooks
-Scripts that we used to analyze data generated from protocols and produce aggregated files for downstream plotting.
+Jupyter Notebooks used to analyze data and create figures for our manuscript.

 ### Software
 In house scripts and modifications to published tools to incorporate them into our pipeline.